 Project Outline/Scope of Work

-So, if you’re being hired to write for a client’s blog, be sure to outline how many words you will write, how many revisions are included, etc. Or if you’re being hired as a life coach, specify how many coaching calls are included, how long each call will be, if there will be any email support allowed, etc. You don’t want to leave any room for confusion here or you might lose out on time and money.
+If you’re being hired to write for a client’s blog, be sure to outline how many words you will write, how many revisions are included, etc. If you’re being hired as a life coach, specify how many coaching calls are included, how long each call will be, if there will be any email support allowed, etc. You don’t want to leave any room for confusion here or you might lose out on time and money.

-Similar to scope of work, you might also find it necessary to outline deliverables, which are basically the identifiable end products you will be “delivering” to the client.
+You might also find it necessary to outline deliverables.
+Deliverables are the identifiable end products you will be “delivering” to the client.

-There can be a lot of overlap here, but the difference between the scope of work and deliverables might be best explained with an example.
+While there can be a lot of overlap between “deliverables” and “project outline/scope of work,” the difference between the scope of work and deliverables might be best explained with an example.

 Let’s say you’re a freelance copywriter being hired to write an ebook to generate leads for a company.
 Your scope of work section might include things like learning more about the company’s brand, researching competitors, writing the ebook, and revising it.